-POLICY ON DIRECTORS' APPOINTMENT AND REMUNERATION
+POLICY ON DIRECTORS APPOINTMENT AND REMUNERATION

-ANNUAL PERFORMANCE EVALUATION OF THE BOARD:
+ANNUAL PERFORMANCE EVALUATION OF THE BOARD

 The Board of Directors hereby confirms that:

 a) in the preparation of the annual financial statements for the year ended March 312020 the applicable accounting standards have been followed along with proper explanationrelating to material departures;

-b) the Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit of the Company for that period;
+b) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit of the Company for that period;

-c) the Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;
+c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

 d) the annual financial statements have been prepared on a going concern basis;